Gun turret: United States: USS Monitor

-The gun turret was independently invented by the Swedish inventor John Ericsson in America, while technologically inferior to Coles's version.
-Ericsson designed USS Monitor in 1861, its most prominent feature being a large cylindrical gun turret mounted amidships above the low-freeboard upper hull, also called the "raft".
+The gun turret was independently invented in the United States by the Swedish inventor John Ericsson, although his design was technologically inferior to Coles's version.
+Ericsson designed USS Monitor in 1861, its most prominent feature being a large, cylindrical gun turret mounted amidships above the low-freeboard upper hull, also referred to as the "raft".
 This extended well past the sides of the lower, more traditionally shaped hull.

-A small armoured pilot house was fitted on the upper deck towards the bow; however, its position prevented Monitor from firing her guns straight forward.
+A small, armoured pilot house was fitted on the upper deck towards the bow; however, its position prevented Monitor from firing her guns straight forward.
 Like Coles's, one of Ericsson's goals in designing the ship was to present the smallest possible target to enemy gunfire.
 The turret's rounded shape helped to deflect cannon shot.
-A pair of donkey engines rotated the turret through a set of gears; a full rotation was made in 22.5 seconds during testing on 9 February 1862 but fine control of the turret proved to be difficult as the engine would have to be placed in reverse if the turret overshot its mark or another full rotation could be made.
+A pair of donkey engines rotated the turret through a set of gears; a full rotation was made in 22.5 seconds during testing on 9 February 1862.
+However, fine control of the turret proved to be difficult, as it would have to be reversed if it overshot its mark.
+In lieu of reversing the turret, a full rotation would have to be made to train the guns where desired.

 Including the guns, the turret weighed approximately 160 LT; the entire weight rested on an iron spindle that had to be jacked up using a wedge before the turret was free to rotate.
 The spindle was 9 in in diameter which gave it ten times the strength needed in preventing the turret from sliding sideways.

-When not in use, the turret rested on a brass ring on the deck that was intended to form a watertight seal but in service this proved to leak heavily, despite caulking by the crew.
+When not in use, the turret rested on a brass ring on the deck that was intended to form a watertight seal.
+However, in service, the interface between the turret and deck ring heavily leaked, despite caulking by the crew.

 The gap between the turret and the deck proved to be another kind of problem for several Passaic-class monitors, which used the same turret design, as debris and shell fragments entered the gap and jammed the turrets during the First Battle of Charleston Harbor in April 1863.
 Direct hits at the turret with heavy shot also had the potential to bend the spindle, which could also jam the turret.

 Monitor was originally intended to mount a pair of 15 in smoothbore Dahlgren guns, but they were not ready in time and 11 in guns were substituted, each gun weighing approximately 16000 lb.

 Monitor's guns used the standard propellant charge of 15 lb specified by the 1860 ordnance instructions for targets "distant", "near", and "ordinary", established by the gun's designer Dahlgren himself.
 They could fire a 136 lb round shot or shell up to a range of 3650 yd at an elevation of +15°.